Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Introduction

 In this paper, we empirically investigate the role of religious organizations in non-religious conflicts.
-We focus on scenarios in which religious denominations that have traditionally enjoyed a monopoly or near-monopoly in the religious marketplace give ground to other denominations.\footnote{The religious landscapes in many countries with armed conflicts have been undergoing dramatic transformations, with religions that have traditionally enjoyed a monopoly or near-monopoly giving ground to other denominations.
-Our calculations using the COW World Religion Data show that for a sample of 191 countries, in the 1950s the average percentage of adherents to the most common religious denomination was 77\%, decreasing to 71\% in the 1960s, 68\% in the 1970s, 66\% in the 1980s, 65\% in the 1990s and 65\% in the 2000s.} In these increasingly common scenarios, we study the effect of an increase in competition for adherents between religious organizations on armed conflict.
+We focus on scenarios in which religious denominations that have traditionally enjoyed a monopoly or near-monopoly in the religious marketplace give ground to other denominations.\footnote{The religious landscapes in many countries have been undergoing dramatic transformations, with religions that have traditionally enjoyed a monopoly or near-monopoly giving ground to other denominations.
+Our calculations using COW World Religion Data show that for a sample of 191 countries, in the 1950s the average percentage of adherents of the most common religious denomination was 77\%, decreasing to 71\% in the 1960s, 68\% in the 1970s, 66\% in the 1980s, and 65\% in both the 1990s and 2000s.} In these increasingly common scenarios, we study the effect of an increase in competition for adherents between religious organizations on armed conflict.

-The study focuses on Colombia, a deeply religious country with serious deficiencies in the state's capacity to control non-religious violence, and which in the last few decades has also experienced an intense increase in religious competition between the Catholic Church, which held a near-monopoly on religion for four centuries, and new evangelical Pentecostal churches.
-This makes Colombia an ideal case study for such an investigation.
+The study focuses on Colombia, a deeply religious country with serious deficiencies in the state's capacity to control secular violence, and which in the last few decades has also experienced a significant increase in religious competition between the Catholic Church, which held a near-monopoly on religion for four centuries, and new evangelical Pentecostal churches.
+This makes Colombia an ideal case study for our investigation.

-We estimate the effect of religious competition on armed conflict using a two-way (unit and time) flexible fixed effects (FE) framework that compares conflict-related violence before and after the establishment of the first non-Catholic church in a municipality to violence in municipalities without a non-Catholic church, or where a non-Catholic church was established long time ago.
-Since Colombia is still a ``strongly Catholic'' country, the establishment of the first non-Catholic church in a municipality can be interpreted as an increase in religious competition.\footnote{We explore robustness to focusing on municipalities where the establishment of the first non-Catholic church leads to more intense religious competition.}
+We estimate the effect of religious competition on armed conflict using a two-way (unit and time) flexible fixed effects (FE) framework that compares conflict-related violence before and after the establishment of the first non-Catholic church in a municipality to violence in municipalities without a non-Catholic church, or where a non-Catholic church was established a long time ago.
+Since Colombia is still primarily a Catholic country, the establishment of the first non-Catholic church in a municipality can be interpreted as an increase in religious competition.

-We find that religious competition substantially increases the probability of an attack by a left-wing guerrilla group in the year a municipality's first non-Catholic church is established.
-We find ambiguous evidence for the probability of an attack by a right-wing paramilitary group, the other main non-state armed group involved in the Colombian conflict.
-As for the Colombian national army, we do not find evidence of a change the frequency of its actions.